 We want to change environmental news coverage and inspire action.

 Earth Hope aims to inspire action by highlighting environmental success stories.
 We believe hope is the foundation of progress, while fear leads to paralysis.
-We also hope to change how others write their stories, influencing more focus on solutions.
+We also want to change how others write their stories, influencing more focus on solutions.

 We can do this.